morinim/documents/ga_string_guess/article.md

 The task is a good way to introduce oneself to GAs since a solution doesn't require too much code.
 This is not to say it's a trivial task: many details are interesting and there are several error-prone choices.

-The user's code wasn't working because of minor overlooks (Python indentation, missing function calls) and some GAs specific issues.
+The code didn't work because of:

+- minor overlooks (Python indentation, missing function calls);
-Let's start to debug.
+- some GAs specific issues.

+Debugging the GAs-specific issues is a great learning experience.

 ## Crossover operator